TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 105/Psalms 105.29.md

 ---

-He turned their waters into blood, And slew their fish.
+He turned their waters into blood, and killed their fish.